 Senior care residences, specifically those with skilled nursing units, may also have other health care professionals on staff such as licensed physicians, physical therapists, and advanced practice nurses (APNs).
 Skilled nursing staff can offer high levels of medical care to seniors without requiring them to attend appointments outside of their facilities.

 When seniors want to keep living at home, unpaid family members are the most common care providers who help them out.
 Providing care to a loved one can be challenging and demanding at times, but it's also highly rewarding.
 Family caregivers are often responsible for many of the same tasks as professional caregivers, but only one or two family members may be taking on those responsibilities for a particular senior.

-A 2014 study found that the most common responsibilities of family caregivers include activities like running errands and completing housework and home repairs.
-In fact, 58 percent of the caregivers who were surveyed indicated that those were the main tasks they helped their loved ones with around home.5 However, a growing number of family caregivers are taking on medical and nursing tasks.
-A 2015 study found that 57 percent of unpaid caregivers of adults were taking care of tasks like giving injections, administering tube feedings, and caring for catheters.3
+A survey by Pew Research Center found that the most common responsibilities of family caregivers include activities like running errands and completing housework and home repairs.
+In fact, 58 percent of the caregivers who were surveyed indicated that those were the main tasks they helped their loved ones with around home.
+However, a growing number of family caregivers are taking on medical and nursing tasks.
+The AARP study found that 57 percent of unpaid caregivers of adults were taking care of tasks like giving injections, administering tube feedings, and caring for catheters.

 So the types of care that family caregivers provide are just as diverse as those of professional caregivers.
 It all depends on a senior's needs and the capabilities of his or her family members and friends.
 Here are some caregiver responsibilities that may be relevant to your own situation:

 Tips for Family Caregivers